 Countries in green are those that have ratified the LBS Protocol.
 Also included is the boundary of the Caribbean large marine ecosystem.

 The SOMEE report and portal will display information in useful ways that facilitate its use in decision making.
 This could be maps or it might be graphs.
 To left is an example graph of the number of countries over time ratifying the SPAW Protocol and the target.

-The CLME+ Hub is an initiative of the Secretariat of the CLME+ Interim Coordination Mechanism (ICM), in collaboration with the CLME+ ICM Membership and (prospective) Partner Organizations.
+The CLME+ Hub is an initiative of the Secretariat of the CLME+ Interim Coordination Mechanism (ICM), in collaboration with the members of the CLME+ ICM and CLME+ Project Executive Group (PEG) and (prospective) Partner Organizations.
 Development of the Hub has benefited from the financial support of the UNDP/GEF Project: “Catalysing Implementation of the Strategic Action Programme (SAP) for the Sustainable Management of shared Living Marine Resources in the Caribbean and North Brazil Shelf Large Marine Ecosystems” (CLME+ Project, 2015-2020).
 The CLME+ Project is executed by the United Nations Office for Project Services (UNOPS) in close collaboration with a large number of global, regional and national-level partners.
 For more information on the CLME+ Project click here